section-engineering-education/engineering-education/articles/firebase-email-and-password-authentication-in-android-using-kotlin/index.md

 ![image](firebase_authenticated_users.png "firebase authenticated users")

 ### Conclusion
-In this article, we've learned most of the best that firebase offers particularly authentication.
+In this article, we've learned most of the best that Firebase offers particularly authentication.
 The project we created can be improved further for production apps and it'll still work fine.
-I can't wait to see what you'll build with Firebase auth.
+I can't wait to see what you'll build with Firebase authentication.